QBladeOcean/QBladeOceanDocs/docs/source/src/user/interfaces/inloop.rst

 .. code-block:: matlab
 	:linenos:
 	:caption: : sampleScript.m

-	:emphasize-lines: 6
+	%%
 	clear all
 	close all
 	clc

+	% Define the directory where QBlade DLL files are located and search for DLL
+	% files matching the pattern QBlade*.dll
+	dllDirectory = '../';
+	dllFiles = dir(fullfile(dllDirectory, 'QBlade*.dll'));
+	soFiles = dir(fullfile(dllDirectory, 'QBlade*.sao'));
+	sharedLibFiles = [dllFiles; soFiles];

+	if isempty(sharedLibFiles)
+		fprintf('No matching QBlade*.dll files or QBlade*.so found in the specified directory.');
+		return;
+	end

+	% Use the first matching dll file and print out its name sharedLibFilePath = fullfile(dllDirectory, sharedLibFiles(1).name);
+	fprintf('Using DLL file: %s\n', sharedLibFilePath);

-	% create an object of the class 'QBladeLibrary' that contains all interface functions QBLIB = QBladeLibrary('../QBladeCE_2.0.6.dll');
+	% create an object of the class 'QBladeLibrary' that contains all interface
+	% functions
+	QBLIB = QBladeLibrary(sharedLibFilePath);

 	QBLIB.createInstance(1,32);

-	% since matlab is unable to display the console output from the library, we store the output in a log file QBLIB.setLogFile('./LogFile.txt')
+	% since matlab is unable to display the console output from the library, we
+	% store the output in a log file QBLIB.setLogFile('./LogFile.txt')

 	QBLIB.loadProject('NREL_5MW_Sample.qpr')

 	QBLIB.initializeSimulation()

 	number_of_timesteps = 500;

 	f = waitbar(0,'Initializing Simulation') ;

 	for i = 1:1:number_of_timesteps

 		%advance the simulation
 		QBLIB.advanceTurbineSimulation()